-Today’s recipe is a Wilkes Family Favorite.
+Today’s recipe is a Wilkes family favorite.
 No holiday dinner (Easter, Thanksgiving, Christmas) would be complete without these.
-In fact, no dinner that Grandma comes to is complete without them – Orange Rolls.
+In fact, no dinner that Grandma comes to is complete without orange rolls.

 This is my mother’s orange roll recipe and she is the designated orange roll maker in our family except when she’s not spending the holiday with us and then I get the job.

 My parents spent Easter with my brother and his family so I got to make the orange rolls.
-The great thing about this recipe is that you mix the dough up the night before which helps a lot in the “day of” meal preparation.
+The great thing about this recipe is, if, you want, you can mix the dough up the night before which helps a lot in the “day of” meal preparation.

-The dough is refrigerated overnight and then just rolled out 4 hours before you want to bake them.
+The dough can also be made the night before and refrigerated.
+Just roll out and form the rolls about 4 hours before you want to bake them.
 I like to bake them as close to dinner as possible because like most bread it is the best warm out of the oven!

 At this point they taste a little bit more like dessert!
 Who doesn’t like dessert with their dinner?